A Nonparametric Framework for Universal Difference-in-Differences: A Semiparametric Efficient Estimator

-Therefore, in terms of smoothness, if any of two of the three nuisance functions are smooth enough (e.g., large $\delta_{\alpha}$ and $\delta_{\beta_0}$), the other nuisance function is allowed to be less smooth (e.g., small $\delta_{f_0}$) as long as condition \eqref{eq-smooth} is satisfied.
-Assumption \HL{A10} imposes similar conditions on post-treatment nuisance function estimators.
-Of note, $r_{\alpha,N}\LSS$ appears twice in Assumptions \HL{A9} and \HL{A10} because the odds ratio function $\alpha_1^*$ is both a pre-treatment and a post-treatment nuisance function under the OREC assumption \HL{A5}.
+Therefore, in terms of smoothness, if any two of the three nuisance functions are smooth enough (e.g., large $\delta_{\alpha}$ and $\delta_{\beta_0}$), the other nuisance function is allowed to be less smooth (e.g., small $\delta_{f_0}$) as long as condition \eqref{eq-smooth} is satisfied.
+Assumption \ref{assumption:PostCross} imposes similar conditions on post-treatment nuisance function estimators.
+Assumptions \ref{assumption:ConsistentEstimation}-\ref{assumption:PostCross} are satisfied if all nuisance functions are estimated at $o_P(N^{-1/4})$ rates, which may be attainable under certain conditions.
+For example, in the aforementioned toy example, condition \eqref{eq-smooth} is satisfied if all nuisance parameters are smooth enough in that their H\"older smoothness exponents are greater than $d/2$, i.e., half of the covariate dimension.

-Assumptions \HL{A8}-\HL{A10} are satisfied if all nuisance functions are estimated at $o_P(N^{-1/4})$ rates, which may be attainable under certain conditions.
-For example, in the aforementioned toy example, condition \eqref{eq-smooth} is satisfied if all nuisance parameters are smooth enough in that their H\"older smoothness exponents are greater than $d/2$, i.e., the half of the dimension of covariates.
-We also remark that the KL divergence-based density ratio estimators $\widehat{r}_{0,\text{KL}} \LSS$ and $\widehat{r}_{1,\text{KL}} \LSS$ can achieve $o_P(N^{-1/4})$ convergence rates under appropriate conditions; see \citet{DensityRatio2008_2} for details.
-Likewise, the minimax estimators $\widehat{\beta}_1\LSS$ and the $\widehat{\mu}\LSS$ can attain $o_P(N^{-1/4})$ convergence rates under appropriate conditions; see \citet{Dikkala2020} and \citet{Ghassami2022} for details.
+Of note, $r_{\alpha,N}\LSS$ appears in both Assumptions \ref{assumption:PreCross} and \ref{assumption:PostCross} because the odds ratio function $\alpha_1^*$ serves as a nuisance function in both the pre- and post-treatment periods under the OREC assumption.
+Furthermore, $\alpha_1^*$ is coupled with all remaining nuisance functions, making its estimation the primary determinant for the plausibility of Assumptions \ref{assumption:PreCross} and \ref{assumption:PostCross}.
+If $\widehat{\alpha}_1\LSS$ converges at a slower rate---perhaps due to the nonsmoothness of $\alpha_1^*$ or a suboptimal estimation method---these assumptions can only be satisfied if the other nuisance functions across both periods are estimated at sufficiently fast rates.
+This is precisely why the density ratio estimation methods in Section \ref{sec:Conti-Improved} are employed to ensure good convergence of $\widehat{\alpha}_1\LSS$, which attains the minimax optimal rate \citep{DensityRatio2010_1}.